kof/diff-renderer/readme.md

 React is great.
 It solves lots of our problems, but the price is high.
 It comes at a price of "no compatibility" to all the things we have build in the last decade.

+## Playground

+Visit [playground](//kof.github.com/diff-renderer/demo/playground.html) to see it in action.

 ## Use cases

 1. Replacement for jQuery's dom manipulation methods and any direct dom manipulation.